playframework/playframework/documentation/manual/releases/release26/migration26/WSMigration26.md

 override def withBody[T: BodyWritable](body: T)
 ```

-#### Deprecated wsCall and wsUrl
+### Refactored WSTestClient Methods

-The `wsCall` and `wsUrl` methods in `play.api.test.WsTestClient` have the goal of calling "wsClient.url(s"$scheme://localhost:" + self.port + path)" -- they resolve a WSClient, and call a relative URL on a given port.
+The `wsCall` and `wsUrl` methods in `play.api.test.WsTestClient` have the goal of calling `wsClient.url(s"$scheme://localhost:" + self.port + path)` -- they resolve a `WSClient`, and call a relative URL on a given port.

 These methods relied on `Play.current` when no implicit `Application` was found and were not very flexible.
-They have been deprecated in favor of `wsCall` and `wsUrl` methods in context.
+They have been deprecated in favor of `wsCall` and `wsUrl` methods in the context of an application and a port.

 You can extend `WithServer` or `WithBrowser` with `ServerWSTestMethods` to provide the `wsCall` and `wsUrl` methods directly: